nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_09_Debut-game_create_Laser.md

 > -  - - Mastering shot timing becomes essential as you fend off meteors while monitoring your laser’s firing rate.

+> - -  -    We'll make sure meteors appear at the right moment  and   control how often the laser can shoot.

+##  🟩 2.
+Meteor Spawning System